Currently Offering Telehealth Visits

 Our individual sessions are driven by your goals and needs.
 I try to create an environment of trust, open communication and some humor to help you feel comfortable.
 I use a variety of techniques but more importantly I will listen and help guide you through whatever decisions and stuggles you need support.

 Animal Assisted Therapy is a type of therapy that involves animals into the treatment.
-The goal of AAT is to improve client’s social, emotional, or cognitive functioning.
+The goal is to improve client’s social, emotional, or cognitive functioning.
 Animals can bring us such joy and peace, but can also teach us about ourselves and assist us in learning tools to cope with stress.
-Animals regularly participate in activities within schools and hospital settings to improve confidence and for relaxation.
+Animals regularly participate in therapeutic activities to improve confidence and for relaxation.
 For our sessions clients can have their animal with them for support in their own home.

 I can provide clinical supervision for potential LCMHC in individual sessions or in pairs.
 This can be in the community and tailored to your specialty.